Of all the silly urban legends …

 Lord knows where these silly ideas come from.
 I often hear medical personnel advise patients to “drink plenty of fluids” when sick.
 Medical personnel are uncomfortable telling a patient with an ordinary cold that there is nothing really to be done, and critically ill folks do often appear dehydrated, so maybe that was the start of it.
 But a healthy person should not drink water if not thirsty.
 I suspect that the makers of all the various bottled beverages pay dieticians “consulting fees” to write health articles in magazines and newspapers to promote the unnecessary and excessive drinking of liquids.

-In any event, the whole thing is a drinking all that waterscam.
+In any event, the whole thing is a scam.
 There is not a shred of evidence from any well conducted clinical trial that shows drinking extra water helps the skin, promotes weight loss, or treats colds or flu.
 The idea that drinking plenty of water “flushes” out the system, as if the human body is some sort of big pipe in a mechanical sewage treatment plant, is also completely false.
 The notion that regular folks going about their regular lives, working, eating, sleeping, and playing tennis or jogging are in constant danger of “dehydration” is absurd.
 This whole extra water drinking thing is utter and complete nonsense.

 In fact, excessive water drinking is potentially hazardous.
 To understand why, we must review the principle of osmosis from high school biology while staying awake.
 Imagine you’re the owner of a fancy Belltown nightclub.
 You show up one Saturday night when there is a convention of flashy, out-of-towners in Seattle, and 10% of your club is now populated by big guys in fancy sport coats.
 You demand to know why your bouncers let them in.
 The bouncers say the out-of-towners are rich and buy lots of liquor.
 As long as 90% of the patrons are your local customers, having 10% big spenders makes a good balance.